 9 1Abimelech son of Jerubbaal went to his mother’s brothers in Shechem and spoke to them and to the whole clan of his mother’s family.
 He said, 2“Put this question to all the citizens of Shechem: Which is better for you, to be ruled by seventy men—by all the sons of Jerubbaal—or to be ruled by one man?
 And remember, I am your own a-flesh and blood.”-a 3His mother’s brothers said all this in his behalf to all the citizens of Shechem, and they were won over to Abimelech; for they thought, “He is our kinsman.”
 4They gave him seventy shekels from the temple of Baal-berith; and with this Abimelech hired some worthless and reckless fellows, and they followed him.
 5Then he went to his father’s house in Ophrah and killed his brothers, the sons of Jerubbaal, seventy men on one stone.
 Only Jotham, the youngest son of Jerubbaal, survived, because he went into hiding.

 6All the citizens of Shechem and all Beth-millo convened, and they proclaimed Abimelech king at the terebinth of the pillarb at Shechem.
 7When Jotham was informed, he went and stood on top of Mount Gerizim and called out to them in a loud voice.
-“Citizens of Shechem!” he cried, “listen to me, that God may listen to you.
+“Citizens of Shechem!” he cried, “Listen to me, that God may listen to you.

 8“Once the trees went to anoint a king over themselves.
 They said to the olive tree, ‘Reign over us.’
 9But the olive tree replied, ‘Have I, through whom God and men are honored, stopped yielding my rich oil, that I should go and wave above the trees?’
 10So the trees said to the fig tree, ‘You come and reign over us.’
 11But the fig tree replied, ‘Have I stopped yielding my sweetness, my delicious fruit, that I should go and wave above the trees?’
 12So the trees said to the vine, ‘You come and reign over us.’
 13But the vine replied, ‘Have I stopped yielding my new wine, which gladdens God and men, that I should go and wave above the trees?’
 14Then all the trees said to the thornbush, ‘You come and reign over us.’
 15And the thornbush said to the trees, ‘If you are acting honorably in anointing me king over you, come and take shelter in my shade; but if not, may fire issue from the thornbush and consume the cedars of Lebanon!’